|SUNDIAL SUPERNATURAL The Alabaster Hand by A.N.L. MUNBY

 MUNBY is reviewed in the Times Literary Supplement by Peter Bebergal

 15 November An

-article on MUNBY in the TLS by Michael Caines [author of the
+article on MUNBY in the TLS by Michael Caines [Books that go bump in the night].

 Redivivus' — This story is horrifying but

 perhaps not potently supernatural, except for a prescient dream

 the schoolboy-narrator.
 A sadistic, paedophilic bookseller lures the